Ahern Hotel: Restaurants

 Each restaurant offered only authentic Chinese food, which company officials expected to be the resort's primary advantage to bringing in customers.
 In February 2017, plans were announced for the temporary closure of Dragon's Alley so a noodle bar could be added.
 There were also plans to move Pearl's Ocean from the second floor to a larger space on the first floor, where it would occupy the dining area of Dragon's Alley.
 The casino's new VIP area was to occupy the space formerly used by Pearl's Ocean.
 Dragon's Alley closed some time in 2017.
 At the end of the year, prior to the closure of the Lucky Dragon's restaurants and casino, there had been plans to reopen Dragon's Alley as a different food and beverage business.

-The Ahern Hotel includes an Italian restaurant called Trattoria by Chef Marc and is set to open a steak restaurant called Chef Marc's Italian Steakhouse in the near future.
+Ahern Luxury Boutique Hotel includes an Italian restaurant called Ottimo Gourmet Kitchen & Pizzeria and a steak restaurant called Joel's Chophouse, helmed by Las Vegas veteran chef Joel Ott.